Bugs Bunny: Development

 The rabbit's third appearance comes in Hare-um Scare-um (1939), directed again by Dalton and Hardaway.
 This cartoon—the first in which he is depicted as a gray bunny instead of a white one—is also notable as the rabbit's first singing role.
-Charlie Thorson, lead animator on the film, gave the character a name.
+Charles Thorson, lead animator on the film, gave the character a name.
 He had written "Bugs's Bunny" on the model sheet that he drew for Hardaway.
 In promotional material for the cartoon, including a surviving 1939 presskit, the name on the model sheet was altered to become the rabbit's own name: "Bugs" Bunny (quotation marks only used, on and off, until 1944).

 In his autobiography, Blanc claimed that another proposed name for the character was "Happy Rabbit."
 In the actual cartoons and publicity, however, the name "Happy" only seems to have been used in reference to Bugs Hardaway.
 In Hare-um Scare-um, a newspaper headline reads, "Happy Hardaway."
-Animation historian David Gerstein disputed that "Happy Rabbit" was ever used as an official name, arguing that the only usage of the term came from Mel Blanc himself in humorous and fanciful tales he told about the character's development in the 1970s and 1980s; the name "Bugs Bunny" was used as early as August 1939, in the Motion Picture Herald, in a review for Hare-um Scare-um.
+Animation historian David Gerstein disputed that "Happy Rabbit" was ever used as an official name, arguing that the only usage of the term came from Blanc himself in humorous and fanciful tales he told about the character's development in the 1970s and 1980s; the name "Bugs Bunny" was used as early as August 1939, in the Motion Picture Herald, in a review for Hare-um Scare-um.

 Thorson had been approached by Tedd Pierce, head of the story department, and asked to design a better look for the rabbit.
 The decision was influenced by Thorson's experience in designing hares.
 He had designed Max Hare in Toby Tortoise Returns (Disney, 1936).
 For Hardaway, Thorson created the model sheet previously mentioned, with six different rabbit poses.
 Thorson's model sheet is "a comic rendition of the stereotypical fuzzy bunny".
 He had a pear-shaped body with a protruding rear end.
 His face was flat and had large expressive eyes.
 He had an exaggerated long neck, gloved hands with three fingers, oversized feet, and a "smart aleck" grin.
 The result was influenced by Walt Disney Animation Studios' tendency to draw animals in the style of cute infants.
 He had an obvious Disney influence, but looked like an awkward merger of the lean and streamlined Max Hare from The Tortoise and the Hare (1935) and the round, soft bunnies from Little Hiawatha (1937).